 Dal, also spelled Dhal, is a very popular Indian dish.
 It can have the texture of soup, it can be a sauce or it can be a kind of binder for foods when people eat with their hands as is still common in India.
-Red lentils are the lentil of choice as they don’t need to be soaked overnight as many pulses do.
+Red lentils are the lentil of choice as they don’t need to be soaked overnight.

 My dal may be more tomatoey than is traditional.
 I used quite a variety of spices but the dal itself is only mildly spicy.
 At the last minute I stirred in some lime pickle and the lime really shines through.
 It can stand alone as a vegetarian dish or could be a side dish.
 Add more broth and it can be a hearty soup.